 Recall the last business conversation that left your mind spinning a million miles an hour — in a good way.
 Are you smiling?
 It’s that type of collaboration and brainstorming that fuels my fire.
 I just love sharing ideas and insight with people who share a similar passion.

-Today we’re tackling the final installment of our three-part Q & A with Barb Dittert, a Content Marketing Specialist and Team Lead at Volume Nine, a Digital Marketing Agency based in Denver, Colorado.
+Today we’re tackling the final installment of our three-part Q & A with Barb Dittert, a Content Marketing Specialist in Denver, Colorado.

 We’re presenting ideas that freelance writers and content marketers can use to spark their own conversations to improve workflow and productivity.